Platform Event Model

 The transport plan summary is a construct that the queries from the Trade Object API creates (and can also be viewed through the Shipment Manager UI), based on the events received.
 It includes a list of transport events, ordered by when they occur "eventOccurrenceTime8601".
 Together these events indicate the series of locations that each transport equipment will move, or has moved, on its journey and everything that happened to it along the way.
-See API Documentation for details on the Query APIs and what is returned.
+See API Documentation for details on the Trade Object APIs and what is returned.